Teenage unplanned pregnancy Archives - Adoption Minnesota

 Looking to give your baby up for adoption?

-Here are 6 steps you may take if you have an unplanned pregnancy and want to work with a private adoption agency:
+Here are 6 steps you may take if you have an unplanned pregnancy and are looking to give up your baby for adoption:

 1. Deciding adoption is right for you and your baby: